appgardenstudios/hyaline/www/content/documentation-v1/explanation/mcp.md

 #### Tag Filtering
 Documents and sections can have tags associated with them.
 You can filter results by including query parameters in the URI:

-- **Multiple values for same tag**: When you specify multiple comma-separated values for the same tag key (e.g., `?audience=user,admin`), documents that have ANY of those tag values will be included
+- **Multiple values for the same tag**: When you specify multiple comma-separated values for the same tag key (e.g., `?audience=user,admin`), documents that have ANY of those tag values will be included
-- **Multiple tags**: When you specify multiple different tags (e.g., `?audience=user&level=beginner`), documents must match at least one value for EACH tag to be included
+- **Multiple tags**: When you specify multiple different tags (e.g., `?audience=user,admin&level=beginner`), documents must match at least one value for EACH tag to be included

 Example filtering URIs:
-- `document://product-docs?audience=user` - returns documents tagged with "user"
+- `document://product-docs?audience=user` - returns documents tagged with an "audience" of "user"
-- `document://product-docs?audience=user,admin` - returns documents tagged with either "user" OR "admin"
+- `document://product-docs?audience=user,admin` - returns documents tagged with an "audience" of either "user" OR "admin"
-- `document://product-docs?audience=user&level=beginner` - returns documents tagged with "user" AND "beginner"
+- `document://product-docs?audience=user,admin&level=beginner` - returns documents tagged with an audience of either "user" OR "admin" AND a level of "beginner"

 </div>